 the need for humanitarian and development actors to work in partnership with host governments and local actors, as well as host communities, while respecting the primacy of humanitarian principles to ensure the neutrality and impartiality of humanitarian action in emergency settings.

 To ensure synergies and complementarity and avoid duplication the TT will apply an inclusive approach and maintain close collaboration with other processes and coordination bodies working on related issues such as disaster risk reduction, peacebuilding, preparedness and financing.
-To this end, the TT will interact with, and seek a more coordinated and complementary work plan with, inter alia, the UNDG WG on Transitions – WGT (particularly around coherent planning and programming), UNDG on Programming, SD , the High Level Advisory Group on Post Conflict Needs Assessment (around conflict analysis and planning for recovery and transition, linked with peacebuilding objectives), the Global Cluster Coordination Group, the Global Cluster for Early Recovery, the Meeting Humanitarian Challenges in Urban Areas – MHCUA, and the Risk, Early-Warning and Preparedness – REAP and Protracted Displacement and the IASC Task Team on Humanitarian Financing (multi-year financing modalities), and other relevant specialist groups contribute to, or ensure the appropriate division and follow up of work, including but not limited to, the promotion and monitoring of the implementation of the IASC/UNDG Principles of Resilience, and the further development on the IASC policy on the use of conditional or unconditional cash transfers in emergencies pending the outcome of IASC Principals’ cash Working Group.
+To this end, the TT will interact with, and seek a more coordinated and complementary work plan with, inter alia, the UNDG WG on Transitions – WGT (particularly around coherent planning and programming), the UNDG on Programming, Sustainable Development Working Group, the High Level Advisory Group on Post Conflict Needs Assessment (around conflict analysis and planning for recovery and transition, linked with peacebuilding objectives), the Global Cluster Coordination Group, the Global Cluster for Early Recovery, the IASC reference group on Meeting Humanitarian Challenges in Urban Areas – MHCUA, and the IASC reference group on Risk, Early-Warning and Preparedness – REAP and IASC reference group on Protracted Displacement and the IASC Task Team on Humanitarian Financing (multi-year financing modalities), and other relevant specialist groups.
+The interaction with these groups will contribute to, or ensure the appropriate division and follow up of work, including but not limited to, the promotion and monitoring of the implementation of the IASC/UNDG Principles of Resilience, and the further development on the IASC policy on the use of conditional or unconditional cash transfers in emergencies pending the outcome of IASC Principals’ cash Working Group.

 Expected Results

-hTT will contribute to more effective IASC response in protracted crisis settings and fragile contexts and their associated planning cycles, where longer-term planning is necessary, advancing a jointly operationalized agenda as called for by the Commitment to Action, towards collective outcomes over multi-year timeframes with development partners recognizing the reality of protracted crises and aiming to contribute to reduction and humanitarian need and achievement of longer-term development gains in the logic of the SDGs.
+Building on joint principles and the comparative advantage of a diverse set of actors, this TT will contribute to more effective IASC response for sudden-onset emergencies in protracted crisis settings and fragile contexts and their associated planning cycles, where longer-term planning is necessary, advancing a jointly operationalized agenda as called for by the Commitment to Action, towards collective outcomes over multi-year timeframes with development partners recognizing the reality of protracted crises and aiming to contribute to reduction and humanitarian need and achievement of longer-term development gains in the logic of the SDGs.
 It will also enhance reliable humanitarian delivery capacities and reliable humanitarian and development support to local structures embedded in the strategic planning and operational modalities.

 Work streams and Objectives

-Following discussions of the 90th IASC Working Group Meeting, as a starting point, the TT will map out development, peacebuilding and economic investment processes, and their relevance and implication for the IASC’s attempt to strengthen the Humanitarian/Development nexus, including the progress made thus far and the gaps and shortcomings in current policies, guidance and tools and identify relevant key parameters of the ‘New Way of Working’, in line with the Commitment to Action and the Grand Bargain.
+Following discussions of the 90th IASC Working Group Meeting, as a starting point, the TT will map out development, peacebuilding and economic investment processes, and their relevance and implication for the IASC’s attempt to strengthen the Humanitarian/Development nexus, including the progress made thus far and the gaps and shortcomings in current policies, guidance and tools and identify relevant key parameters of the ‘New Way of Working’, as they pertain to the different type of processes and mechanisms that may be encountered in the field, e.g. refugee model, mixed situations and OCHA led responses for example, in line with the Commitment to Action and the Grand Bargain.
 Building on this, the TT will have three work streams and related objectives in

 developing IASC protocols for protracted emergencies’: